raspberrypilearning/google-voice-aiy/en/step_9.md

 # =========================================
 ```

-- Below this you can add your own **actions**.
+- Below it you can add your own **actions**.
 An action is the thing that you want your Voice Kit to do.
 Below is about the most basic action you can come up with.
 Don't worry if you've never written a **class** before, as it can be kept fairly simple.

 	```python
 	# =========================================